Skip to main content

 Getting Around

-The TTC (subway, streetcar, bus) covers the city well — load a PRESTO card ($4) at any subway station kiosk, or tap a contactless credit card directly.
-For BMO Field, take the GO Train from Union Station to Exhibition GO (8 minutes, $3–5 CAD) or the 509/511 streetcar from Union Station along the lakeshore — do not drive on match days.
+The TTC (subway, streetcar, bus) covers the city well.
+Load a PRESTO card ($4) at any subway station kiosk, or tap a contactless credit card directly.
+For BMO Field, take the GO Train from Union Station to Exhibition GO (8 minutes, $3–5 CAD) or the 509/511 streetcar from Union Station along the lakeshore.
+Do not drive on match days.

 Quick Tips